hessammehr/pbsmake/README.md

 Dependencies
 ------------
 `pbsmake` as a binary has no dependencies.
-Currently `mv` is used to move input files, so only Unix-like systems work.
+It has been tested on Linux, Mac, Windows, FreeBSD, and OpenBSD (only manually, though).

 Quickstart
 ----------